ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 Note that some sections have been re-ordered, to ensure that the most relevant and accessible information is presented first, with lengthier and more abstruse sections placed later.
 This proposal incorporates some earlier writings on the project.

+This *is* the scaled-down version of the project.
+It's much less ambitious now, no longer including a unified philosophy of existence and spirituality, two separate religions, a feature film trilogy, and a pop band.... -_-;

 # Abstract

 This proposal suggests a project to develop and facilitate collaboration on a specification, a computing environment, a library, and a model community, to serve as resources and infrastructure for innovative communities.